 Snip off the branches to use as a mulch.
 They take a long time to decompose so are ideal for mulching to preserve moisture and suppress weeds.
 What's more, they also provide an excellent habitat for insects to overwinter.

-Once the branches have been sawn off you could leave the trunk intact and use it to prop up a section of collapsing fence, or to plug a gap in the fence or hedge.
+Once the branches have been sawn off you could leave the trunk intact and use it to prop up a section of collapsing fence, or to plug a gap in the fence or hedge, or use to grow beans or flowers up.

 Alternatively you could cut the trunk into sections (about 2" thick) and line them up side by side, half buried in the ground, as edging on your flower bed.